Gorath - Boss Fight (short version)

 Lair Actions

-When fighting inside its lair, Gorath can invoke the ambient magic to take lair actions.
-On initiative count 20 (losing initiative ties), gorath can take one lair action to cause one of the following effects:
+When fighting inside his lair, Gorath can invoke its ambient magic.
+On initiative count 20 (losing initiative ties), Gorath can take one lair action.
+Gorath can’t use the same effect two rounds in a row.

 Blinded by the Light.
-Creatures must make a Constitution saving throw or be blinded until the end of their next turn.
+Radiant-tainted soul energy erupts throughout the lair.
+Each creature of Gorath’s choice within the lair must succeed on a DC 18 Constitution saving throw or be blinded until the end of its next turn.

 Gorath can't repeat an effect until they have all been used, and it can't use the same effect two rounds in a row.